[functional][y][yast][sporadic][medium] yast2_control_center: possible conflict with PackageKit doing background refresh

 Using this way we don't know how long PackageKit will take until it actually quits.
 So maybe it is better to go for the button-clicking solution.

-#10 Updated by okurz about 2 years ago
+#10 Updated by okurz over 4 years ago

 yes, I also do not have any better plan now.
 Should be ok to have a multi-tag assert_screen with